 Resilience cannot be compromised, but modern ICT equipment must be able to operate at the highest possible levels of efficiency to reduce the pressures on the National Grid.
 Any reductions in energy consumption also have positive knock-on effects on an organisation’s running costs and carbon footprint.

 Thanks to our world-class R&D and ongoing product innovation, Riello UPS models continuously raise the bar for efficiency in the critical power protection industry.
 Many models incorporate energy-saving functionality such as ECO and Active ECO operating modes.
-To clearly demonstrate the environmental performance of our products, we were the first European UPS manufacturer to implement an Eco Energy Level rating.
+To clearly demonstrate the environmental performance of our products,

 Smart Grid-Ready UPS